National Security Council

 Structure of the NSC

-- to consider nuclear deterrence and security
+- nuclear deterrence and security

 Their remit is to examine more specific national security areas in which a range of relevant departments participate.